 Payment and Withdrawal dates: Full Payment due 60 days prior to program start date.
 No refund if withdraw from program 30 days prior to program start date.

 Cost of $2,250 includes tuition for two credit hours (on fall course schedule), on-site orientation in Vancouver, welcome dinner, room and most meals, in-country land transportation and guides, all educational materials, guest lecturers, and cultural activities throughout the program including all guided tours.

 International airfare to and from Canada is NOT included – the estimated cost is $500.

 All students should plan to bring $200 for personal spending money.

-INTL 1977 Special Topics: “The Context of Sustainability - National, Municipal, and Community Choices in Renewable Energy and Resources” (2
+INTL 1970 Special Topics: “The Context of Sustainability - National, Municipal, and Community Choices in Renewable Energy and Resources” (2 credit hours)

 Historical and contemporary sustainability and energy issues are examined in the context of Vancouver, Canada through differing cultures, environments, and trading issues.
 Note: This course will show up on your Fall 2019 transcript.

 If interested, students can count this course as elective credits toward the Minor in Sustainability Studies as a substitute for an approved elective in the areas of Environment or Social Justice.
 Because INTL 1977 is for 2 credits, it would need to be combined with a one-credit course of the student's choice in order to make a regular 3-credit elective toward the minor.
 Some one-credit options are listed on the Sustainability Studies Minor website.
 Another option is UNIV 1100: First Year Seminar - Live Green, Save Green (2 credits).
 This course is part of a variety of Learning Communities, but other students can also take it if there is room.

 LOCATION AND EXCURSIONS

 Dr. Andrew Gillespie of Auburn University and lecturers from Vancouver will discuss the energy issues and responses in the area and explore the rich culture of this specific region of Canada.
 Vancouver has an interesting history and overlooked cultural richness.
 The tentative itinerary begins and ends in Vancouver.

 PASSPORT AND VISA REQUIREMENTS